Independent Examination of Charity Accounts

 Who can opt for Independent Examination?

-Independent examination normally applies to charities from £25,000 to £1M income in England and Wales (in Scotland and Northern Ireland the upper limit is £500,000 and there is no lower limit).
+Independent examination normally applies to charities from £25,000 to £1M income in England and Wales, or up to £500,000 income in Scotland and Northern Ireland with no lower limit.
 A few charities below the upper limits may need an audit – for example if this is a requirement in your governing document or if the charity has over £3.26M of assets (but we can advise on this).
 Below £25,000 in England, the charity may still request an independent examination to satisfy members or funders.
-We can act as IE for all types of charities including CIOs and charitable companies.
+We can act as IE for all types of charities including CIOs/SCIOs and charitable companies.